The Laetare Project

 Inclusive Community.

-The Laetare Project is a small volunteer choir dedicated to the art of sacred music for women's voices.
-We are based in the Washington, DC area and sing works in the European and American traditions from the early medieval period to the present day, although we are open to music of all times and styles.
+The Laetare Project is a small volunteer choral group dedicated to the art of sacred music for women's voices.
+We are based in the Washington, DC area and focus on works in the European and American traditions from the early medieval period to the present day, although we are open to music of all times and styles.

-Our core members are experienced amateur altos and sopranos, but we welcome participants of all backgrounds, faiths, genders, and skills, and are happy to collaborate with male singers, composers, instrumentalists, video artists, and students of musical history and culture.
+Our core members are experienced amateur altos and sopranos, but we welcome participants of all backgrounds, faiths, genders, and skills, and are happy to work with other singers, composers, instrumentalists, video artists, and students of musical history and culture.

-We offer (but do not require) both formal and informal performance opportunities, as well as outreach and educational programming.
-We invite you to join us in any of these ventures as we (as our name suggests) rejoice in making music together.
+We offer singers the opportunity to explore unfamiliar repertoire, to make informal recordings, to attend workshops, and to gain performance experience in outreach settings.
+We invite you to join us in one or more of these ventures as we (as our name suggests) rejoice in making music together.

 How We Work